arontaupe/aron.petau.net/_pages/2024-03-25-aethercomms.md

 #### Transhumanism

 Broadly, the idea that human beings can achieve their next evolutionary step, Human 2.0, through technological advances.
 Opinions differ as to how this post-human state will be achieved, either through genetic engineering, reverse aging or other technological advances.
-In our view it is inspired by Social Darwinism.
+In our view, it is inspired by Social Darwinism.

 #### Perception of Infrastructure

 At its core, infrastructure is an evasive structure.
-Imagine the amount of data cables buried in our streets, stretching from every personal router to data centres far out in the suburbs of our cities.
+Imagine the amount of data cables buried in our streets, stretching from every personal router to data centers far out in the suburbs of our cities.
 None of this actual “structure“ is meant to be seen or interacted with until it fails…

 #### Network interface